 Waterbury, VT, 05676

 Awake the senses on a journey through coffee’s pleasures

 Amidst the delights on your travels awaits the singular pleasures of coffee.
-Enjoy a fresh brewed at this magnificent visitor center and shrine to the bean and those who cultivate, harvest, process and roast it.
-Folks come here for a one of a kind culinary experience.
-Set in Waterbury, VT in a Victorian Italianate train station built in 1875, your senses thank you with each sip.
+At our visitor center & cafe in Waterbury, we invite you to enjoy a fresh-brewed cup of our signature blends.
+Folks come here for a one-of-a-kind culinary experience, as well as the historic 1875 Victorian Italianate train station.
 The café brews a daily variety of free coffee samples, offers specialty drinks plus locally made baked goods, sandwiches, salads and other treats.
 You’ll find Keurig accessories and brewers, freshly roasted coffee by the bag, exhibits and videos telling the Green Mountain story.
-Artisan hand crafts are available from coffee-growing regions around the world.
+Vermont-made & coffee-inspired artisan hand crafts are available.

 511 Liberty Hill Road